ar-/apple-flinger/README.md

 Send an email to <incoming+ar-/apple-flinger@gitlab.com> if you need help with anything.

+## Create Levels
+If you like to create levels (or maps or missions or episodes), There is a wiki-page for it: https://gitlab.com/ar-/apple-flinger/wikis/create-new-level .
+Check it out!
+Please send you levels, no matter if you make 1 or 100.
+All contributions are welcome.

 ## Translate

 You can translate the properties file and send a merge request, or (for the technically less experienced) you can simply use the convinient web-interface on weblate https://hosted.weblate.org/engage/apple-flinger/ .
 There you can add new languages to the game and improve existing translations.
 By default you will be mentionend in the AUTHORS file of this project (that is done by a script).
 Let me know by email, if you don't want that.